A Quick Introduction to Embryo Donation

 1. Where Do the Embryos Come From?

 It’s very common for patients to have leftover embryos after they have completed their IVF treatment.
-This happens because the goal at the beginning of the IVF process is to create as many healthy embryos as possible to have the best chance at achieving a pregnancy.
-However, once patients have successfully grown their families and have no desire for more babies, they are faced with the decision of what to do with remaining embryos.
+This happens because the goal at the beginning of the IVF process is to create as many healthy embryos as possible to have the best chance of achieving a pregnancy.
+However, once patients have successfully grown their families and have no desire for more babies, they are faced with the decision of what to do with the remaining embryos.

 It’s a tough decision, which is why many patients leave embryos cryopreserved in storage until they decide what to do or indefinitely.
 Fortunately, many patients choose to donate their leftover embryos to be used by another hopeful parent.